ShinyFireX/IPINFO/README.md

 How to Use 🔧

-Run the Script: Execute the script in your terminal or command prompt. bash
+Run the Script: Execute the script in your terminal or command prompt.

-Code kopieren
+python Germanvs.py
+or
-python ip_info_tool.py
+python Englishvs.py

 Input the IP Address: When prompted, enter the IP address you want to look up.
 You can enter either an IPv4 or an IPv6 address.
 View the Results: The tool will display the following information in a neat table format:
 IP Address